IntelRealSense/realsense-ros/camera/README.md

 For color, infrared1 and infrared2 streams, you can open <b>RVIZ</b> and load the published topics.

-You can also open RVIZ and load the provided RVIZ configuration file: realsenseRvizConfiguration.rviz.
+You can also open RVIZ and load the provided RVIZ configuration file: realsenseRvizConfiguration1.rviz.
 ```
    $ roscd realsense_camera
-   $ rosrun rviz rviz -d rviz/realsenseRvizConfiguration.rviz
+   $ rosrun rviz rviz -d rviz/realsenseRvizConfiguration1.rviz
 ```
 For the point cloud stream, before loading its corresponding topic, set the camera_depth_optical_frame using following command: